membrane-php/mock-server/docs/api.md

 # API

+Anything configurable through [a config file](config.md) is configurable through the API (and vice versa).

+Use of the API is optional, and may be ignored entirely if you wish to rely solely on a config file.

+To use the API you must expose the container's port: `8080`.

 This document serves as a detailed description of our own [OpenAPI specification](../api/api.yml).
 The API is exposed on the container's port `8080`.